-ARTICLE VII.
-APPROVAL OF BUDGET
+ARTICLE VIII.
+BUDGET

 Section 1.
 Creation of budget

-d.
-In January of even-numbered years, the County Committee shall meet to review, amend and adopt the budget for that year.
+c) In January of even-numbered years, the County Committee shall meet to review, amend and adopt the budget for that year.

 Section 2.
 Fiscal Year

-The fiscal year of the ECDP shall be January 1 to December 31, except that in odd-numbered years, the ECDP shall operate on an interim budget approved by the newly elected officers until the final budget is adopted by the County Committee.
+a) The fiscal year of the ECDP shall be January 1 to December 31, except that in odd-numbered years, the ECDP shall operate on an interim budget approved by the newly elected officers until the final budget is adopted by the County Committee.

-ARTICLE VIII.
+ARTICLE IX.
 MEETINGS

-Section 1.
-Meeting Frequency.
-The Executive Committee and the County Committee will hold their required meetings at the call of the Chairperson.
-The Executive Committee shall meet as required by state law and these by-laws, and the County Committee shall meet at least nine (9) months a year on dates approved by the County Committee.
+a) The Executive Committee shall meet at the call of the chairperson of the ECDP, and the County Committee shall meet at least nine (9) times each year on dates approved by the County Committee.

-Section 2.
-Quorum.
-A quorum shall consist of the following:
+a) A quorum shall consist of the following:

-Section 3.
-Proxies.
-Proxies shall not be given for any member of the ECDP except where provided by statute.
+a) Proxies shall not be given for any member of the ECDP except where provided by statute.

-Section 4.
-Notice of meetings.
-Notice of the place and time of meetings of the Executive Committee and the County Committee shall be made in advance for all regular and special meetings of those committees by email or mail if requested, to members of the committee that is scheduled to meet.
-To the extent possible, notice will also be provided via the ECDP website and publication in community newpapers.
+a) Notice of the place and time of meetings of the County Committee shall be made in advance for all regular and special meetings by email, or mail if requested, website, Facebook, and twitter, to members of the committee.
+To the extent possible, notice will also be provided via publication in community newspapers.

-ARTICLE IX.
-COMMITTEES
+ARTICLE X. COMMITTEES

 Section 1.
 Appointment of Committees.

-The Chairperson, subject to the approval of the County Committee, shall appoint committee chairpersons and members as deemed necessary.
+a) The Chairperson, subject to the approval of the County Committee, shall appoint committee chairpersons and members as deemed necessary.

 Section 2.
 Standing Committees.

-Standing committees shall be the following:
+a) Standing committees shall be the following:

+a.
 Membership & Outreach

+b.
 Rules & Bylaws

+f.
 Policy and Resolutions